vercel/next.js/examples/with-mux-video/README.md

 ## Environment variables

 You will need to set up 2 environment variables.
 See how to [configure environment variables here](https://vercel.com/blog/environment-variables-ui).
 See `.env.example` file for the variables that are expected (`MUX_TOKEN_ID`, `MUX_TOKEN_SECRET`).
-You can get these by creating a new Access Token on the [settings page](https://dashboard.mux.com/settings/access-tokens) in your Mux dashboard.
+You should create a `.env.local` file with this variables and you can create a new Access Token on the [settings page](https://dashboard.mux.com/settings/access-tokens) in your Mux dashboard.

 ### Using `create-next-app`